eggheadio-projects/advanced-sql-for-professional-developers/exercises/05-CTE.md

 ## 02.

-Your goal is to find the average quantity a single user is purchasing of each product.
-You will need to use the CTE that you defined in Part 1 to do so.
+Your goal is to find the average quantity a single user is purchasing of each product instead of all of the users.
+You will need to re-use the CTE that you defined in Part 1 to do so.